 Yet another encounter with American troops occurred at the village of Champlon, in the sector of 152 Brigade.
 The Scout Platoon of the 5th Bn Queens Own Cameron Highlanders for some days had been actively patrolling the area to the south of Ronchamps, as far as the line Champlon - Ramont.
 Lance Sergeant Leslie L. Toogood, leading the scout section, remembers the operations: “We did patrol all around and checked the houses for booby-traps.
 The civilians we encountered stayed in their cellars, most of them old people, who were more scared of us than for the departed enemy.
 We tried to comfort them a bit by giving the men cigarettes and the ladies sweets.
 It was very sad to see the fear created by war on these elderly people.
 Most of the evening was spent on patrolling around and checking the houses.
 It simply was too cold to lay down and we just ‘cat-napped’.
 Just after dawn stand-to, 13 January, I reported to the Battalion HQ, Colonel Lang gave us orders to patrol to the Champlon crossroads area, where we had to contact a SAS officer.
 Everything looked alike in the snow bound countryside.
 The snow was very deep and it was only possible to walk along the roads, which to some extent had been cleared of snow by the departing foe.
 On our way to Champlon we came upon a road block, consisting of some blown up trees across the road and booby traps.
 We did not meet the Officer at the crossroads.
 It took us the rest of the day to check the roads and woods.
 We did not enter Champlon itself.
 We set out again early next morning, 14 January, heading for Champlon.
 On our way we encountered the SAS officer.
 He and his sergeant were escorted back, whilst four of our section carried on to the crossroads to set up an OP (observation post) to cover our back before the rest of us searched Champlon.
 This was necessary because by the fresh marks in the snow we noticed that enemy armoured cars had passed on the road.
 Fortunately we discovered that the enemy had departed from the village.
 We then spotted a section of infantry working its way towards the village from the direction of Tenneville.
 Our first thought was they were Germans.
 We were more than a little relieved when they turned out to be American troops.
 We immediately were taken to their Intelligence Officer, who was given all details of the area patrolled and the location of our Battalion HQ.
 We were given coffee and food before returning to our lines.
 By the time we got back news of our contact had already been received over the wireless.
 Our CO, Col. Lang, rewarded us with a belated Christmas leave, five days in Brussels.”

 According to the War Diary of the 5th Camerons, the information that a patrol of the 5th Camerons had linked-up with the Americans “caused great excitement, since this was the first encounter with American troops”.
 In fact, the encounter at Champlon was not the first one of that day, if we go for the other official documents - the entrances in the Division War Diary and the available Situation Reports for the 14th.
-The first contact with the Americans was established by ‘C’ Squadron, 2nd Derbyshire Yeomanry, at 0830 hrs, at Ortheuville; the link-up at the bridge near Warempage, according to the reports, occurred at 1155 hrs, which apparently beats the link-up at Champlon, which, according to the 51st HD Situation Report of 14.2030, took place at 1200 hrs.
+The first contact with the Americans was established by ‘C’ Squadron, 2nd Derbyshire Yeomanry, at 0830 hrs, at Ortheuville; the link-up at the bridge near Warempage (no.3 below), according to the reports, occurred at 1155 hrs, which apparently beats the link-up at Champlon, which, according to the 51st HD Situation Report of 14.2030, took place at 1200 hrs.
 The Situation Report however gives a map reference which is near Ramont, within the American lines; probably the location of the American Battalion HQ where Lance-Sergeant Toogood and his companions were given coffee and food before returning to their own lines.
-The actual encounter of the British and American patrol at Champlon therefore must have taken place some time previously, say about a half to one hour earlier, which makes it the second meeting between British and American troops.
+The actual encounter of the British and American patrol at Champlon therefore must have taken place a little earlier, say about a half to one hour, which makes it the second meeting between British and American troops.
 Whatever the case, the link-up at Champlon received most of the attention in the press.
 One ‘A’ Company ‘patrol’ was photographed by a movie tone news man, and another party under the second-in-command, Major Munro and his Dutch liaison officer, had the pleasure of making a recording for the B.B.C.
 Major Melville and Captain Lee took the first vehicle through to a forward American Company Headquarters.

 Another staged encounter at Barrière de Champlon the big crossroads to the west of the village of Champlon.
 The actual encounter according to Sgt Toogood took place in the village.
 The British soldiers for this special occasion were dressed in white snow-suits which look suspiciously clean.
 Snow suits had hardly been available during the previous days of battle (Photo © IWM B 13690), See also: Ardennes 1945, 51st Highland Div